In order to use the Green Chess site, users have to accept the following rules.

 - No talk behind the back of other players.
 In multiplayer (three- or four-player) games, one part of the players may not communicate about the game position with each other excluding the other players.
 In particular in four-player games, teammates may not consult about the strategy without the knowledge of the opponents.
 They should do it in the comment box of the game, where all players can see it.

 - Cultured behaviour.
-It is forbidden to disparage, humiliate, harass, threaten anyone or insult them in their human dignity in any way.
+It is forbidden to insult, humiliate, harass or threaten anyone in this site.

 - Honest usage.
 The site must be used properly.
 It is forbidden to attack or crack it, to exploit any bug the page might have in a harmful way, to overload it or to damage it in any way, or to try to do it.
 On the other hand, helpful experiment or testing is welcome.